bitrise-io/devcenter/_articles/builds/available-environment-variables.md

 * `BITRISEIO_GIT_BRANCH_DEST` : Used only with builds triggered by Pull Requests - the destination/target branch of the Pull Request that triggered the build
 * `BITRISE_GIT_TAG` : tag which triggered the build (if any)
 * `BITRISE_GIT_COMMIT` : commit hash which triggered the build (if any)
-* `BITRISE_GIT_MESSAGE` : commit message - or the message you specified if you triggered the build manually
+* `BITRISE_GIT_MESSAGE` : commit message - or the message you specified if you triggered the build manually.
+This env var is mapped to [`commit message`](https://devcenter.bitrise.io/api/build-trigger/#git-related) in the API.
 * `BITRISEIO_GIT_REPOSITORY_OWNER` : the owner of the Git repository of the project (for example, `bitrise-team`)
 * `BITRISEIO_GIT_REPOSITORY_SLUG` : the slug of the Git repository of the project (for example, `bitrise-blog`)
 * `BITRISE_PULL_REQUEST` : Pull Request ID, which triggered the build (if any)